panthajan/fullstack-devops-test/README.md

 4. Worker Node

     a.
-Subscriber from Published, When any new write request comes subscriber gets notices from the publisher to write on DB.
+Subscriber from Published, always listening When any new write request comes subscriber gets notices from the publisher to write on DB.

 5. Database (MySQL DB)